Contents

 • Post Office: Located adjacent to the Courtyard of the Cuirasses.

-• Bookshops: You will find many large and small bookshops throughout the Museum.
+• Bookshops: Various locations throughout the Museum.

 Vatican museum accessibility